raeparikesit/raeparikesit/README.md

 <h1 align="center">Hi 👋, I'm Rae</h1>
 <h3 align="center">Hi, I'm Muhammad Raehan Parikesit, usually called Rae.
-Im an enthusiastic second year undergraduate informatics student who is interested in IT, and likes to learn new things, especially computer networks.
+Im an enthusiastic informatics student who is interested in IT, and likes to learn new things, especially computer networks.
 Enjoying working on some projects .
 Love to work in a team, easily adaptable to new responsibilities and environments, highly motivated, emphasize logic and critical thinking.</h3>

 ---
 <h3 align="left">Connect with me:</h3>